Manguet/ErrorReportSymfonySDK/README.md

-# Error Reporter Bundle for Symfony
+# Modern Error Reporter Bundle for Symfony

-A Symfony bundle that automatically captures and reports exceptions to your Error Explorer monitoring platform.
+A modern, type-safe Symfony bundle that automatically captures and reports exceptions to your Error Explorer monitoring platform using the latest PHP 8.1+ and Symfony 6.x+ features.

 ## Features

-- 🚀 **Automatic Exception Capture**: Listens to all unhandled exceptions in your Symfony application
+- 🚀 **Automatic Exception Capture**: Listens to all unhandled exceptions with PHP 8 attributes
-- 🔧 **Zero Configuration**: Works out of the box with minimal setup
+- 🔧 **Zero Configuration**: Works out of the box with intelligent defaults
-- 🛡️ **Secure**: Sanitizes sensitive data (passwords, tokens, etc.) before sending
+- 🛡️ **Secure**: Sanitizes sensitive data automatically with modern array functions
-- ⚡ **Non-blocking**: Asynchronous error reporting doesn't slow down your application
+- ⚡ **Non-blocking**: Asynchronous error reporting with retry logic and backoff
-- 🎯 **Smart Filtering**: Configurable exception filtering to ignore common framework exceptions
+- 🎯 **Smart Filtering**: Enum-based filtering with log level priorities
-- 📊 **Rich Context**: Captures request data, server info, stack traces, and more
+- 📊 **Rich Context**: Captures comprehensive data with readonly value objects
-- 🔄 **Wide Compatibility**: Supports Symfony 4.4+ and PHP 7.2+ for maximum compatibility
+- 🔄 **Modern Compatibility**: Requires PHP 8.1+ and Symfony 6.4+ for maximum performance
+- 🏷️ **Type Safety**: Full type declarations with union types and readonly classes
+- 📈 **Enhanced Breadcrumbs**: Smart categorization with icons and auto-leveling

 ## Installation